 The video monitoring & surveillance component

 Unlike traditional systems, which require significant time and expense to dig trenches and run cable, modern video monitoring and surveillance systems are wireless.
-This approach makes them faster and less expensive to install than those traditional surveillance systems.
+This approach makes them faster and less expensive to install than those traditional surveillance camera systems.
 Cities will focus on a single area to keep costs down.
 This area might be a public pool or park, or a traffic intersection that experiences lots of accidents.
 When the public knows that their behavior is being monitored, their behavior generally improves.
 They drive more safely, and they engage in less illegal or dangerous activity.

 The wireless network component

 The same wireless network that provides connectivity to the video monitoring & surveillance system can provide additional network access to your key departments.
-When you add wireless video monitoring & surveillance, you’re creating your own secure, private wireless mesh network.
+When you add wireless video monitoring & video surveillance cameras, you’re creating your own secure, private wireless mesh network.
 To keep things simple: a wireless mesh network is one where the infrastructure nodes (things like bridges, switches, and other infrastructure devices) connect directly, dynamically and non-hierarchically to as many other nodes as possible and cooperate to route data efficiently from and to clients.

 Benefits of a wireless mesh network